gitbls/pistrong/README.md

 ### iOS/macOS

-I'm not aware of any issues using pistrong with iOS/macOS clients.
+There are no known issues using pistrong with iOS/macOS clients.

 ### Linux